The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \subsection{Modeling: Observational status}

-The assumption of the linearity of tidal \gls{shear} breaks down on small scales.
-Therefore, alignment models that are more informed about nonlinear structure growth are required for accurate modeling of galaxy shapes.
-In \rtab{models}, we report estimates of the scales at which the models discussed above are considered to accurately model ellipticity correlations. \cite{chisari_intrinsic_2014} reported that the linear alignment model behaves well only down to $10$ $h^{-1}$Mpc, whereas~\cite{singh_intrinsic_2015} found that the nonlinear alignment model accurately models the ellipticities of luminous red galaxies down to $6$ $h^{-1}$Mpc.
-However, both these models seem to underestimate $A_{\text{IA}}$ on smaller scales.
-An accurate extension down to $2$ $h^{-1}$Mpc~\citep{samuroff_dark_2022} is the TATT model.
-Finally, the halo model has been successfully used in the range $0.3 - 1.5$ $h^{-1}$Mpc~\citep{singh_intrinsic_2015}, yet it lacks the ability to capture correlations in the mildly nonlinear regime.
+The assumption of the linearity of tidal \gls{shear} breaks down on small scales, where linear models under-predict correlations.
+Therefore, alignment models that are more informed about nonlinear structure growth are required for accurate modeling of galaxy shapes. \cite{chisari_intrinsic_2014} reported that the linear alignment model behaves well only down to $10$ $h^{-1}$Mpc, and~\cite{singh_intrinsic_2015} found that the nonlinear alignment model accurately models the ellipticities of luminous red galaxies down to $6$ $h^{-1}$Mpc.
+The TATT model attempts to extend scales down to $2$ $h^{-1}$Mpc~\citep{samuroff_dark_2022}, though does not describe the alignment of \glspl{halo} at quasi non-linear regimes as the full EFT model does \citep{bakx_effective_2023}.
+Finally, the halo model has been successfully used in the range $0.3 - 1.5$ $h^{-1}$Mpc~\citep{singh_intrinsic_2015}, yet also lacks the ability to fully capture correlations in the nonlinear regime.